-Forgiveness is more than a decision — it’s a process of praying, sharing feelings with a confidante, and adjusting attitudes.
+Forgiveness is more than a decision — it’s a process of praying, sharing feelings with a confidante, and adjusting attitudes—and these 7 steps of forgiveness can help begin the process.
 It’s like peeling back the layers of an onion to go deeper in God’s mercy for others.

-These seven steps of forgiveness help us grow in healthy faith and loving relationships:
+These steps help us grow in healthy faith and loving relationships:

 1. Look to God